1. WHAT COAPROVEL IS AND WHAT IT IS USED FOR

 - if your doctor determines that you have persistently high calcium or low potassium levels in your blood

-if you have diabetes mellitus or impaired kidney function and you are treated with aliskiren (another medicine to treat high blood pressure).
+if you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine containing aliskiren

 Warnings and precautions